ashleshakadam/Automatic-Text-Summarization-System-/README.md

 ## 📬 Contact

-For any questions or suggestions, feel free to open an issue or connect via email.
+For any questions or suggestions, feel free to open an issue.

 ---